 So how do you know if you’re exercising too much?

-Here are 10 warning signs you’re overtraining:
+Here are 10 warning signs you might be overtraining:

 After heavy or intense training, your body needs time to recover—and constant, relentless soreness means it’s not getting that chance.
+Take it easy, and let your body recover.

 Most healthy and fit people tend to have a fairly good immune system, rarely getting more than a mild cold every so often.